 Habitat Restoration Case Study: Caumsett STate Historic park, Lloyd Harbor, NY

 Caumsett State Historic Park sits on a peninsula on Long Island Sound and has tidal wetland, grassland, forest, bluff and beach habitats throughout the Park.
-A 30 acre field that had historically had been used as pastureland, has been maintained by Parks as successional fields.
-An old hedgerow bisected site, diminishing the value of the existing grassland habitat through fragmentation.
-Areas of the fields have become dominated by woody plants and invasive plants.
-Invasive to be removed as part of the project include black locust, mile-a-minute, porcelain berry and mugwort.
-Removal of the hedgerow and woody plant sections within the field allowed contiguous grassland habitat, which will provide greater habitat value to grassland dependent species.
+A 25 acre field that had historically had been used as pastureland, had been maintained by Parks as successional fields.
+An old hedgerow bisected the site, diminishing the value of the existing grassland habitat through fragmentation.
+Areas of the fields had become dominated by woody plants and invasive plants.
+Invasive that were removed as part of the project included black locust, mile-a-minute, porcelain berry and mugwort.
+Removal of the hedgerow, woody plant sections within the field, and invasives allowed contiguous grassland habitat, which will provide greater habitat value to grassland dependent species.
+Once the invasives were controlled, native grasses and wildflowers were planted in the Spring 2015, including coastal switchgrass, black eyed susan, and little blue stem.
 A mowing regime is part of the Park’s management of the site and will encourage long term success of the project.
-Once the invasives are controlled, native warm season grasses and forbs will be planted, including coastal panicgrass, switchgrass and little blue stem.
-Additional project details will be available in the habitat restoration database, where pictures and monitoring information will be added as available.
+Additional project details will be available in the habitat restoration database.
 Partial funding for this project was through the Long Island Sound Futures Fund.

 Intertidal flats are shallow areas of bays and harbors that lay between the spring high- and low-tide marks.

 These flats contain no rooted vegetation.
 The sediments may be muddy to sandy and support important species, such as juvenile flounder, clams, and crabs.